Stock market today: A rebound for Nvidia has it back to masking losses for much of Wall Street

 Investors have been itching for the first cut to interest rates, with many traders banking on it arriving in September.
 But stocks don't always rise afterward.
 Historically, the S&P 500 has dropped an average of 20% in the 250 days following the first rate cut, according to Wells Fargo Investment Institute.

 That's because it matters why the Fed is cutting rates.
-If it's making conditions easier for the economy simply because inflation is finally comfortably low enough to cut rates, that could be good for stocks.
+If it's doing so simply because inflation has gotten low enough to cut rates, that could be good for stocks.
 But if it cuts because the economy is suddenly spinning toward a recession, that's different.

 In stock markets abroad, indexes fell across much of Europe and rose in much of Asia.